themeteorchef/enhanced-deployments-with-galaxy-pro/README.md

 #### Tutorial: Improving App Performance with Meteor APM and Galaxy Pro

 In this tutorial, we'll learn about Meteor's new Galaxy Pro service.
-We'll take a look at setting up our application for Galaxy Pro, monitoring performance (and influencing engineering decisions) with Meteor APM, learning about IP whitelisting to connect to a third-party database securely.
+We'll take a look at setting up our application for Galaxy Pro, monitoring performance (and influencing engineering decisions) with Meteor APM, and see how to make use of rning about IP whitelisting to connect to a third-party database securely.

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/meteor-apm-galaxy-pro)